Generative Engine Optimization (GEO): The Six Pillars of Visibility in the Age of AI

 Together, they form a living system of understandable, trustworthy, and citable knowledge.

-1. Entities & Knowledge Graphs
+1. How do Entities & Knowledge Graphs Help AI Understand Your Content?

 Purpose: Define meaning and relationships.